Thursday, April 24, 2025

 First I experimented with a few different paper materials that I had on hand.
 From what I had laying around good old paper towels worked the best.
 After finding a paper that would hold up I started the process in earnest.

 Step one was to add a bit of color to my paper towels.
-I used Tsukineko dyes for this.
+I used Tsukineko Inks for this.
 After the colors had dryed I moved on to sewing lines on the towels.
 My lines are about 3/4" apart.
 I set the machine to a long stitch and used a old needle.

 Next was soaking the paper towels.
 I use a shallow plastic lid.
 Below you can see the fibers really starting to break down.